admturner/empty/README.md

 ### License

-**Empty** is copyright 2017 Adam Turner [https://adamturner.org/](https://adamturner.org/) under a GNU General Public License version 3 or later.
+**Bream** is copyright 2017 Adam Turner [https://adamturner.org/](https://adamturner.org/) under a GNU General Public License version 3 or later.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software
 Foundation, either version 3 of the License, or (at your option) any later version.